 Steps involved in creating an Appium test for an iOS App:

-The following tutorial is a part of our Appium Studio hands-on training series and it will show you how to create a simple test for your iOS application and how to export it to your IDE.
+The following tutorial is a part of our Appium Studio review series and it will show you how to create a simple test for your iOS application and how to export it to your IDE.

 VIDEOS: Here are few Video Tutorials

 To connect an iOS device, follow the instructions here:

 Open an iOS Device

 Open the device by double-clicking it once it is added or single-clicking it and selecting “Open.”